SettleScape/server/ReadMe.rst

 While this does unfortunately preclude SettleScape copyrighting most of the config files, there are still a few files in this repo that we do own the copyright for;  these are listed in ``/Copyright.txt``, and are subject to the following licenses:

-+ Code is licensed under the GNU Lesser General Public License 3.0 (LGPL 3).
++ Code is licensed under the GNU Lesser Affero General Public License 3.0 (LAGPL 3).
 + Non-code is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4) license
 + All specified files are Copyright (C) from 2019 by the SettleScape team.